example42/puppet-tp/README.md

 Provide a data directory (the default DocumentRoot, for apache) from a Git repository (it requires Puppet Labs' vcsrepo module) (TODO):

     tp::dir { 'apache':
-      # Dir_type is a tag that defines the type do directory for the specified application.
+      # base_dir is a tag that defines the type of directory for the specified application.
       # Default: config.
-Other possible dir types: 'data', 'log', 'confd', 'lib', available according to the application
+Other possible dir types: 'data', 'log', 'confd', 'lib'
+      # or any other name defined in the application data with a format like: ${base_dir}_dir_path
-      dir_type    => 'data'
+      base_dir    => 'data'
       source      => 'https://git.example.42/apps/my_app/',
       vcsrepo     => 'git',
     }